faest-sign/faest-sign.github.io/index.md

 ---

 FAEST is a digital signature algorithm designed to be secure against quantum computers.
-The security of FAEST is based on standard cryptographic hash functions (SHA3) and the AES cipher.
+The security of FAEST is based on standard cryptographic hash functions (SHAKE) and the [AES][aes_spec] block cipher.

 ## Design philosophy